Scalingo/documentation/_posts/platform/internals/2000-01-01-container-management.md

   'timeout-error'** and you'll have to fix why your application has not been listening in time on the corresponding port.

-* In a restart operation, we'll retry to start the container 20 times with exponential backoff, then you'll receive a notification email with a notice telling you that the scheduler didn't manage to restart your container.
+* In a restart or scale operation, we will retry to start the container 20 times with exponential backoff, then you'll receive a notification email with a notice telling you that the scheduler didn't manage to start your container.

 Once the application is ready, the traffic is diverted to the newly booted container(s), and the order to stop old containers is passed.